eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 excerpt_separator: <!--more-->
 ---

-I spend a lot of time using computers, but I'm frankly still scared of what goes on beneath the covers.
+I spend a lot of time using computers, but I am still scared of what goes on beneath the covers.
 To change that, I am following along with the free [Operating Systems: Three Easy Pieces](http://pages.cs.wisc.edu/~remzi/OSTEP) book offered by Computer Science professors at the University of Wisconsin-Madison

 <!--more-->